BartekKruczek/Audio-scrapper/README.md

 ## More information

 Feel free to use this software.
-We wish you a great time!
+We wish you a great time :raised_hands:

+## License

+The repository operates under the [MIT](LICENSE) license.